tobixen/thrash-protect/README.md

 Simple solution
 ---------------

-This script will be checking the pgmajfault variable in /proc/vmstat on configurable intervals (i.e. twice a second).
-If the number of page faults changes more than a configurable threshold value (say, 10), the script will actively do "kill -STOP" on the currently running process doing most of the major page faults.
-If the number of page faults is 0, the script will do "kill -CONT" on the stopped process(es).
+This script will be checking the pswpin and pswpout variables in /proc/vmstat on configurable intervals (default: one second).
+If both swap in and swap out is detected within the interval, the program will STOP the process that has had most major page faults since previous run - same if there has been significant amounts of swap in or swap out (default: 100 pages).
+When the host has stopped swapping the host will resume one of the stopped processes.

 The script creates a file on /tmp when there are frozen processes, nrpe can eventually be set up to monitor the existance of such a file as well as the existance of suspended processes.

 Important processes (say, sshd) can be whitelisted.
+Note that the "whitelisting" is done by weighting - the intention is that if a whitelisted process is particularly nasty, it may still be stopped.

 With this approach, hopefully the most-thrashing processes will be slowed down sufficiently that it will always be possible to ssh into a